 Until these things happen, we have no reason to believe that these abhorrent abuses have stopped, or that the police acknowledge their actions are wrong, and that they must change.

 We come from different backgrounds and have a range of political beliefs and interests, and we are united in believing that every woman, and every person, has a right to participate in the struggle for social and environmental justice, without fear of persecution, objectification, or interference in their lives.
 We welcome allies who wish to engage with the above issues in this spirit of democratic empowerment.

-The eight women bringing this legal action are doing so to highlight and prevent the continuation of psychological, emotional and sexual abuse of campaigners and others by undercover police officers.
-You can take a stand with them by signing up to the above statement – using the contact form below.
+The women we support who are bringing legal action are doing so to highlight and prevent the continuation of psychological, emotional and sexual abuse of campaigners and others by undercover police officers.
+You can take a stand with them by signing up to the above statement, using the contact form below.

 – share this statement with your friends, family and social networks